simonprovost/scikit-longitudinal/paper/paper.md

 Standard Python libraries, such as `Scikit-learn` itself, lack support for longitudinal data, leading to inefficient and inaccurate analysis. `R` includes statistical packages for longitudinal data (e.g., `nlme` [@pinheiro2000mixed], `GPBoost` [@GPBoost]).
 However, they often are not suitable for machine learning workflows often created in Python.
-On the other side, systems like `Auto-Prognosis` [@autoprognosis] concentrate on longitudinal classification but do not have `Scikit-learn`'s ease of use. `Auto-Prognosis` encompasses more than just longitudinal machine learning, making it difficult to identify and investigate specific problems.
+On the other hand, systems like `Auto-Prognosis` [@autoprognosis] concentrate on longitudinal classification but do not have `Scikit-learn`'s ease of use. `Auto-Prognosis` encompasses more than just longitudinal machine learning, making it difficult to identify and investigate specific problems.
 Furthermore, it focuses on algorithm adaptation for prognosis rather than providing both data transformation and algorithm adaptation paths like Sklong, which limits user flexibility.

-Given the lack of Python libraries, integration with the popular `Scikit-learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).
+Given the lack of Python libraries, lack of integration with the popular `Scikit-learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).